At the start of what was to become several Covid lockdowns

 Having helped at three harvests in West Sussex and one in New South Wales, I now have great respect for the years of blood, sweat and tears it takes to go from vine to wine - it’s a tough business.
 Mother Nature can be a bitch sometimes.

-I am passionate about the never-ending stories of wine, the charismatic and generous people behind the vines and bottles, the ever-changing landscape of the wine world and its drinkers; and the fact that we are involved in something that is millennia old yet constantly evolving.
+I am passionate about the never-ending stories of wine, the charismatic and generous people behind the vines and bottles, the ever-changing landscape of the wine world and its drinkers.
+And the fact that we are involved in something that is millennia old yet constantly evolving.